 We do not know whether any clinical trials we may conduct will demonstrate consistent or adequate efficacy and safety sufficient to obtain marketing approval to market our product candidates.
-We have multiple clinical trials of our lead product candidate, omburtamab, currently ongoing.
+We have multiple clinical trials of omburtamab, currently ongoing.
 In the event that an adverse safety issue, clinical hold or other adverse finding occurs in one or more of our clinical trials of omburtamab, such event could adversely affect our other clinical trials of omburtamab or our other product candidates.
 We have received clinical holds on our IND applications for certain of our product candidates in the past and there is no assurance that we will not be subject to additional clinical holds in the future, which may ultimately delay or otherwise adversely affect the clinical development of our product candidates.
 We submitted a Biologics License Application, or BLA, to the FDA for radiolabeled 131I-omburtamab for CNS LM from NB in August 2020, and received a Refusal to File letter from the FDA in October 2020.
 The reason for the FDA's decision to issue the Refusal to File letter was that upon preliminary review, the FDA determined that certain parts of the Chemistry, Manufacturing and Control, or CMC, Module and the Clinical Module of the BLA required further detail.
 We completed the resubmission of the BLA for omburtamab in March 2022.
 Survival and safety data from our pivotal Phase 2 clinical trial 03-133 formed the primary basis for our resubmission of the BLA for omburtamab, and we compared this data with data from an external cohort comprising data from the Central German Childhood Cancer Registry, or CGCCR, database.
 Furthermore, we believe interim efficacy, safety and pharmacokinetic data from our pivotal Phase 2 clinical trial 101 supported the BLA resubmission.
 In May 2022, the FDA indicated that our BLA had been accepted for priority review.
-The FDA has set an action date of November 30, 2022 under the Prescription Drug User Fee Act; however, we can provide no assurance that omburtamab will ultimately receive FDA approval, and if approved, whether it will be subject to onerous post-marketing requirements and commitments.
+The FDA has set an action date of November 30, 2022 under the Prescription Drug User Fee Act and convened an Advisory Committee, which met on October 28, 2022 and voted 16 to 0 that we had not provided sufficient evidence to conclude that omburtamab improves overall survival among the target patient population.
+The FDA is not bound by the Advisory Committee's recommendations but generally takes the recommendation into consideration when making its decision, and we can provide no assurance that omburtamab will ultimately receive FDA approval.
+We may receive a Complete Response Letter from the FDA for our omburtamab BLA, which would mean that the application is not approvable in its present form and would require resubmission, potentially with additional clinical studies.